cortex-js/cortexjs.io/docs/compute-engine/50-math-json.md

-**Numbers**, **symbols**, **strings** and **functions** are expressed either as object literals with a `"num"` `"str"` `"sym"` or `"fn"` key, respectively, or using a shorthand notation as a a JSON number, string or array.
+**Numbers**, **symbols**, **strings** and **functions** are expressed either as object literals with a `"num"` `"str"` `"sym"` or `"fn"` key, respectively, or using a shorthand notation as a JSON number, string or array.

 The shorthand notation is more concise and easier to read, but it cannot include metadata properties.